 Charles Manning and several other researchers from the Vanderbilt Center for Molecular Probes at Vanderbilt University in Nashville, TN, have now managed, in a breakthrough move, to stop the growth of a cancer tumor.

 To do so, they used an experimental compound called V-9302 to block the uptake, or absorption, of glutamine by cancer cells.
-The researchers’ findings were published this week in the journal Nature Medicine.
+The researchers’

 “Cancer cells exhibit unique metabolic demands that distinguish them biologically from otherwise healthy cells.
 The metabolic specificity of cancer cells affords us rich opportunities to parlay chemistry, radiochemistry, and molecular imaging to discover new cancer diagnostics as well as potential therapies.”